larnaa/cluecoins/README.md

         --what can I do with other columns in the table?
         ```
     2. For all transaction: **add** labels #cli_archive and #cli_%name_acc_old%
-        add label in LABELSTABLE with next last ID
+        in LABELSTABLE with next last ID
         ```sql
         + labels : #cli_archive, #cli_%name_acc_old%